If you’re looking for what to do in Santorini, for starters just admire the incredible beauty of the island…

 Few ever forget Fira, the capital of Santorini in Greece, so captivating is the island’s beauty and charm.

-Santorini is a near-magical island of picturesque white villages clinging to towering cliffs, fascinating archaeological sites, and multicolored beaches lapped by a cobalt-colored sea.
+Santorini, one of the best Greek islands, is a near-magical island of picturesque white villages clinging to towering cliffs, fascinating archaeological sites, and multicolored beaches lapped by a cobalt-colored sea.
 Most famously, however, it’s a place that gives you a front-row seat for the most spectacular sunset you’ll see anywhere.
 It’s also one of the leading contenders for the lost city of Atlantis.

 Originally called Thira by the Dorians (and Fira in English) and later renamed Santorini by the conquering Venetians, today it’s still known as the former by the Greeks and called the latter by travelers.
 Despite the confusion over its name it remains a must-see port on many cruises, which is how I first came to know it years ago.
 Then I spent too few hours on the island before the finale of a spectacular sunset signaled the return to my ship.